2020 Serbian local elections: Ljubovija

+Sreto Perić was the candidate elected on the Radical Party's list.
+He resigned his seat on 21 April 2021.

+Jovanović resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Loznica

 Results of the election for the City Assembly of Loznica:

-Incumbent mayor Vidoje Petrović of the Progressive Party was confirmed for his fifth term in office following the election.
+Incumbent mayor Vidoje Petrović of the Serbian Progressive Party was confirmed for a fifth term in office following the election.
 The city government, which also included the Socialist Party and the Party of United Pensioners of Serbia, was endorsed by an assembly vote of fifty to five, with two invalid votes.